outboundexplorer/laravel-angular-notes/13_using_gulp_to_annotate_and_minify.md

 https://medium.com/@dickeyxxx/best-practices-for-building-angular-js-apps-266c1a4a6917

-Create a package.json file in the public folder (can also just create empty json object)
+Create a package.json file in the public-root folder of the application (can also just create empty json object)

 ```json
 {